TheMonk2121/ai-dev-tasks/dashboard/README.md

 # Document Management Dashboard

 A modern, interactive web dashboard for managing and visualizing documents in your RAG system with enhanced metadata capabilities.
+This dashboard integrates with the v0.3.1 Ultra-Minimal Router architecture for intelligent document processing and analysis.

 ## 🚀 Quick Start